grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Test concurrency

-In k6 Cloud, the number of tets running at the same time.
+In k6 Cloud, the number of tests running at the same time.

 ### Test duration